ARM-software/arm-trusted-firmware/docs/firmware-design.rst

 The field ``local_state`` can be concurrently accessed by multiple CPUs in different cache states.
-A Lamport's Bakery lock ``psci_locks`` is used to ensure mutual exlusion to this field and a clean and invalidate is needed after it is written.
+A Lamport's Bakery lock ``psci_locks`` is used to ensure mutual exclusion to this field and a clean and invalidate is needed after it is written.

 Bakery lock data